slerman12/Help-me/7-Ongoing.md

 ## Imagined dialogue

-“Why should I be charged with these ungodly characterizations?” asks the Alderman.
+“Why should I be charged with these ungodly accusations?” asks the Alderman.

-"Because under this much ambiguous cause, and since the evidence doesn't support your allegations, any decision is by you and you alone.
-Meanwhile, you're breaking policy even as the gavel weighs in your hand.”

-“The policy you refer to is minute and doesn't matter.
-Besides, you are the one on trial here, not me,” states the Alderman.
+“Because you are the representative of the policy behind them.”

+“Well the policy is currently being broken.
+As you’ve proven.
+Therefore I’m a good man,” states the Alderman.

 “You fell back on policy in your decision to terminate me.”

+“Ah, but in that case the policy mattered!
+Besides, you are the one on trial here, not me.”

 “Who is Sam?” the rest of the congress asks.

 “He’s a PhD flunkee,” the Alderman decides with another firmest resolve